AairTheGreat/StardewValleyMods/Better Garbage Cans/README.md

 [Better Garbage Cans](https://github.com/AairTheGreat/StardewValleyMods/tree/master/Better%20Garbage%20Cans) is a [Stardew Valley](http://stardewvalley.net/) mod which changes the way the town's garbage cans work.

 **This documentation is for modders and player.
-See the [Nexus page - Not Setup Yet](https://www.nexusmods.com/stardewvalley/mods/4161) if you want the compiled mod.**
+See the [Nexus page](https://www.nexusmods.com/stardewvalley/mods/4171) if you want the compiled mod.**

 ## Contents
 * [Install](#install)